vjlab/resources/content/selection-hyphy.md

 # Selection Analysis with `HyPhy`

-This tutorial covers using my Python3 `wrapomatic` wrapper for these two methods (more incoming when I find the time!). `wrapomatic` was built around HYPHY 2.3.720180108beta(MP).
-IF you already have it installed, use `$ HYPHYMP -v` to check which version you've got.
+This tutorial covers using my Python3 `wrapomatic` wrapper library for two commonly-used methods: SLAC and RELAX.

+`wrapomatic` was built and tested on a MacOS X (High Sierra), HYPHY 2.3.720180108beta(MP).
+If you already have it installed, use `$ HYPHYMP -v` to check which version you've got.
 New 2.3.x versions seem to come out at least once a month with single bug fixes, so this wrapper *should* (fingers-crossed) work with any 2.3.x version.

 ## Installation